sbdchd/blog/_posts/2022-07-15-scroll-restoration.md

 I'm not sure why Instagram takes a more complicated approach, maybe it's from a time when browser `'auto'` `scrollRestoration` wasn't as well supported?
 Or maybe it allows for more fine grained control with specific page navigation scenarios?

-Either way, I think the Flickr approach is a good starting point, I haven't found any problems with it so far.
+Either way, I think the Flickr approach is a good starting point.
+I haven't found any problems with it so far.